nataliateruel/Surfaces_tutorial/docs/source/Customizations.rst

 Pairwise interaction
 ------------

-The default matrix of pairwise interaction energy offered for the 40 atom types was created as described for the `FlexAID software <https://pubs.acs.org/doi/10.1021/acs.jcim.5b00078>`_.
+The default pairwise interaction energy matrix provided for the 40 atom types was constructed in accordance with the methodology outlined in the `FlexAID software <https://pubs.acs.org/doi/10.1021/acs.jcim.5b00078>`_.

 .. include::
       1- 1 =        0